Proactive DP: A Multple Target Optimization Framework for DP-SGD: Experiments

 The results from Figure~\ref{fig:asyncDP_phishing_sampling_method} to Figure~\ref{fig:asyncDP_mushrooms_sampling_method} confirm that our asynchronous DP-SGD framework can converge under a very small privacy budget.
 When the constant sample size $s=1$, it is clear that the DP-SGD algorithm does not achieve good accuracy compared to other constant sample sizes even though this setting has the maximum number of communication rounds.
 When we choose constant sample size $s=26$ (this meets the upper bound for constant sample sizes for our small $N=10,000$ and small $\epsilon \approx 0.05$, see Theorem~\ref{thm:simpleF}), our DP-SGD framework converges to a decent test accuracy, i.e, the test accuracy loss is expected less than or equal to 10\% when compared to the original mini-batch SGD without noise.
 In conclusion, this experiment demonstrates that our asynchronous DP-SGD with diminishing step size scheme and constant sample size sequence works well under DP setting, i.e, our asynchronous DP-SGD framework can gain differential privacy guarantees while maintaining an acceptable accuracy.

 We also conduct the experiment for the non-convex objective function with MNIST and CIFAR$10$ data sets.
 The detailed parameter settings can be found in Table~\ref{tbl:basic_param_setting_noncvx} and Table~\ref{tbl:basic_param_setting_noncvx_cifar10}.
 Here, we again consider our asynchronous setting where each compute node is allowed to run fast and/or has small communication latency such that broadcast global models are at most $1$ local round in time behind.
-As can be seen from Figure~\ref{fig:asyncDP_mnist_sampling_method} ( with MNIST data set), our proposed asynchronous DP-SGD still converges under small privacy budget.
+As can be seen from Figure~\ref{fig:asyncDP_mnist_sampling_method} (with MNIST data set), our proposed asynchronous DP-SGD still converges under small privacy budget.
 Moreover, when we use the constant sample size $s=370$ (this meets the upper bound for constant sample sizes for our small $N=60,000$ and small $\epsilon \approx 0.15$, see Theorem~\ref{thm:simpleF}), we can significantly reduce the communication cost compared to other constant sample sizes while keeping the test accuracy loss within 10\%.
 The constant sample size $s = 10$ (as well as $s \leq 10$) shows a worse performance while this setting requires more communication rounds, compared to other constant sample sizes.
 We can observe the same pattern for CIFAR$10$ data set as shown in Figure~\ref{fig:asyncDP_cifar10_sampling_method}, where we can choose the constant sample size $s \leq 689$ with $N=50,000$ data points and $\epsilon \approx 0.5$.
 While the constant sample size $s$ satisfying $300 \leq s \leq 689$, the test accuracy gets the highest level while the constant sample size $s \leq 50$ deteriorates the performance of accuracy significantly.
 This figure again confirms the effectiveness of our asynchronous DP-SGD framework towards a strong privacy guarantee for all types of objective function.